-Every laboratory must determine, based on its instrumentation, needs of the clinician and other parameter flags that alert the clinical laboratory scientist to the necessity for further evaluation, by examining cell morphology.
+Every laboratory must determine-based on its instrumentation, needs of the clinician and other parameter flags that alert the medical laboratory scientist to the necessity for further evaluation- when it is necessary to evaluate cell morphology.
 Many instrument-generated flags, although useful, may not require review.
-If an automated CBC does not suggest the need, then no reason exists to evaluate the blood film, even if the white count is elevated.
+If an automated CBC does not suggest the need, no reason exists to evaluate the blood film, even if the white count is elevated.

-DIF: Cognitive Level: 2 REF: page 4-5
+DIF: Cognitive Level: 2 REF: pages 4-5

 - 3. Who is ultimately responsible for determining the specimen integrity before analysis?

-- a.
-Clinical laboratory scientist
+- a. medical laboratory professional

-- b.
-Nursing staff
+- b. nursing staff

-- c.
-Phlebotomist
+- c. phlebotomist

-- d.
-Specimen-processing personnel
+- d. specimen-processing personnel